Baked Pork Chops with Corn Dressing

 - In a large bowl, combine the eggs, corn, butter, celery, pimiento, bread cubes, paprika, salt and pepper.
-Spoon into a greased 13-in. x 9-in. baking pan.
+Spoon into a greased 13x9-in. baking pan.

 - Arrange pork chops over dressing.
 Sprinkle with additional paprika and salt.
 Cover and bake at 350° for 30 minutes.
-Uncover and bake 30 minutes longer or until a meat thermometer reads 160°.
-Yield: 4-6 servings.
+Uncover and bake 30 minutes longer or until a thermometer reads 160°.